-Fig. - Supplement to Figure during NB stimulation.
-Results of simulating the effect of NB stimulation as affecting the circuit itself, as a constant increase in the excitability of the working memory circuit (ON), and as affecting primarily the areas upstream from the working memory circuit, so all that this circuit sees is an increased expectation signal (ON expect) during stimulus presentations.
-The width of the bump is plotted during the stimulus presentation. .
-Standard deviation of the bump shown in panel A. An in increase of bump width during the stimulus presentation is evident for the ON expect condition (as in the data).
-D. Simulation results for the delay period.
+Fig. S10 - Supplement to Figure 6.
+Network tuning during NB stimulation.
+A. ROC analysis for delay-period activity of network units under NB stimulation (ON) and control (OFF).
+B. Results of simulating the effect of NB stimulation as affecting the dlPFC circuit itself, as a constant increase in the excitability of the working memory circuit (ON), and as affecting primarily the areas upstream from the working memory circuit, so all that this circuit sees is an increased expectation signal (ON expect) during stimulus presentations.
+The width of the bump is plotted during the stimulus presentation.
+C. Standard deviation of the bump shown in panel A. An in increase of bump width during the stimulus presentation is evident for the ON expect condition (as in the data).
+D-E. Simulation results for the delay period.
 Conventions are the same as in panels A-B. No change in bump width compared to OFF during the delay period is now evident for the ON expect condition, contrary to data.
 This is because attractor dynamics imposes a fixed bump width in the absence of selective input.

-) Quantification of phantom bumps in 200 simulations in each condition (ON/OFF).
+Fig. S11- Supplement to Figure 6.
+Phantom bumps in network simulations.
+(A) Simulation of the remember-second task with absent first stimulus, under control conditions.
+(B) For the NB-stimulation ON condition, the same simulation generates “phantom” bumps.
+(C) Quantification of phantom bumps in 200 simulations in each condition (ON/OFF).
 For each neuron and trial, the mean firing rate in the period following the absent second stimulus relative to baseline is divided against the mean response to a preferred stimulus (phantom/evoked activity), and histograms over all neurons and trials (n=102,400) are taken for the ON and OFF conditions.
-In the remember-first condition, ON and OFF histograms overlap, indicating that phantom bumps following an absent second stimulus are not observed. (, but for an absent first stimulus in the remember-second task.
-Phantom bumps are revealed by a slight elevation of the histogram at values >0.1 for the ON condition. .
-Mean firing rate of neurons which, in the control condition, did not respond with a significant increase to the appearance of the stimulus, or the delay period following it (n=118 neurons) Responses in the remember-first task are shown. .
-Neurons responsive in the task with cue responses, but no delay period activity (n=22). .
-Neurons responsive in the task with delay period activity (n=32). .
-Mean firing rate of all Regular Spiking, (putative pyramidal) neurons in the sample (n=154 neurons). .
-Mean firing rate of all Fast Spiking (putative interneurons, n=64).
+In the remember-first condition, ON and OFF histograms overlap, indicating that phantom bumps following an absent second stimulus are not observed.
+(D) As in C, but for an absent first stimulus in the remember-second task.
+Phantom bumps are revealed by a slight elevation of the histogram at values >0.1 for the ON condition.
+The bump emerged at random locations in the ring encoding random directions from trial to trial, thus any given neuron was activated in only a small fraction of trials.
+(E).
+Average model unit response following the absent second stimulus, in the ON and OFF conditions.

+Fig. S12 – Supplement to Figure 5.
+Consistent effects of stimulation across neuron types.
+A. Mean firing rate of neurons which, in the control condition, did not respond with a significant increase to the appearance of the stimulus, or the delay period following it (n=118 neurons) Responses in the remember-first task are shown.
+B. Mean firing rate of same neurons as in panel F1, for the remember-second task.
+C. Neurons responsive in the task with cue responses, but no delay period activity (n=22).
+D. Neurons responsive in the task with delay period activity (n=32).
+E. Mean firing rate of all Regular Spiking, (putative pyramidal) neurons in the sample (n=154 neurons).
+F. Mean firing rate of all Fast Spiking (putative interneurons, n=64).